Harry Taylor (1861-1928) was Springfield’s first African-American firefighter, but became better known as a Springfield police officer and detective.

-Taylor frequently worked with another black detective, Amos Duncan (1887-1945).
+Taylor frequently worked with another Black detective, Amos Duncan (1887-1945).
 Duncan was married to Phoebe Florville, whose father, Abraham Lincoln’s friend William “Billy the Barber” Florville, had become prosperous investing in real estate.
 Duncan operated several bars, a movie theater, an amusement park and other businesses; he also was influential among African-American Republicans.
 Perhaps because of his other interests, Duncan’s city police career totaled only about six years.

 No African-Americans served as city police officers from about 1911 until 1915.
-In reopening the force to blacks in May 1915, city officials said they were expecting an influx of “bad Negroes” from Chicago.
+In reopening the force to Blacks in May 1915, city officials said they were expecting an influx of “bad Negroes” from Chicago.
 Taylor and Duncan were named emergency policemen, and Public Safety Com.
 Roy Reece said civil service tests would be offered to add several more African-American officers.
 According to the Register’s May 7 story:

 “With the clean out of disreputable characters in Chicago by Mayor Thompson a good many undesirables will naturaly (sic) be driven down state and to this city,” said Commissioner Reece yesterday.
-“I want to keep this element going, and, since there will be colored peole among the crowd, I think the addition of a couple of good colored officers is a good thing now.”
+“I want to keep this element going, and, since there will be colored people among the crowd, I think the addition of a couple of good colored officers is a good thing now.”

 Yesterday, following the announcement that colored men would be added to the force, the city hall was besieged with negroes seeking a star and club.

 The civil service commission balked at Reece’s move, and Taylor and Duncan were laid off two weeks later.
-But Police Chief Wilbur Morris then seems to have hired them on an ad-hoc basis, assigning the two “special detectives,” for instance, to locate a black confidence man and to question an African-American suspect arrested in Decatur for robbing and killing Springfield grocery store owner Henrietta Schmidt.
+But Police Chief Wilbur Morris then seems to have hired them on an ad-hoc basis, assigning the two “special detectives,” for instance, to locate a Black confidence man and to question an African-American suspect arrested in Decatur for robbing and killing Springfield grocery store owner Henrietta Schmidt.

-By that fall, however, Taylor, Duncan and another black man, Albert Burton, had cleared the civil service process and were active police officers.
+By that fall, however, Taylor, Duncan and another Black man, Albert Burton, had cleared the civil service process and were active police officers.

 Taylor and Duncan worked together until Duncan left the force in 1920.
 They were the key investigators when a fellow officer, Frank Crowley, was shot to death by Arthur Brown, a member of an African-American National Guard unit from Chicago, on June 28, 1916.
 The guardsmen were in town preparing for deployment to Texas in connection with a border dispute between the U.S. and Mexico.